egemenerdem5/egemenerdem5/README.md

 ## Hi there 👋

-I am Egemen Erdem, a Computer Engineering student who is passionate about mobile app development.
+I’m Egemen Erdem, a Computer Engineering student passionate about Full-Stack Development and building modern, user-focused applications.

-### 🌱 Currently Learning
-- Kotlin
-- XML
-- Jetpack Compose